 The arrival of the novel coronavirus has not only affected human life, but businesses as well in South Africa and globally.

 With countries implementing lockdowns to effect social distancing in order to slow the rate of infections, businesses have found themselves affected negatively and some will find it hard to survive the current lockdown.
-The art business has not been spared either.
-Depending largely on foot traffic, art businesses such as art galleries, theatres, art fairs, art auctions, concerts and arts festivals have been significantly affected.
+The art business has not been spared.
+Depending largely on foot traffic, art businesses such as art galleries, theatres, art fairs, art auctions, concerts and arts festivals have been significant affected.